-We additionally consider a number of placebo outcomes.
-We do this in a number of ways.
+We consider a number of placebo outcomes and do so in a number of ways.
 A first placebo test consists of considering a (presumably) unaffected morbidity cause within the same ICD class (the O codes), namely late term obstetric complications (ICD codes O70-O75).
-While this is not a perfect placebo insofar as it may be impacted by changing composition of mothers (via the 'selection' channel indicated earlier), it is unlikely to be mechanically related to abortion, so provides a useful comparison to our main morbidity outcomes.
-Additionally, and to completely isolate the placebo tests from potential changes in composition of mothers, we consider a larger number of placebo outcomes coming from other ICD classifications.14
+While this is not a perfect placebo insofar as it may be impacted by a changing composition of mothers (via the "selection" channel indicated earlier), it is unlikely to be mechanically related to abortion, so provides a useful comparison to our main morbidity outcomes.
+Additionally, and to completely isolate the placebo tests from potential changes in the composition of mothers, we consider a larger number of placebo outcomes coming from other ICD classifications.
+15

 While our main interest here is to document the impacts of abortion reform on the much larger pool of morbidity outcomes, we additionally consider maternal mortality as recorded in Mexico's complete vital statistics registers.
-We thus calculate the number of all maternal deaths in each state and year, and additionally only those maternal deaths classified as owing to abortion.
-Additional discussion of the generation of these data, as well as the recording of microdata bases is provided in Appendix B.
+We thus calculate the number of all maternal deaths in each state and time period and, additionally, only those maternal deaths classified as owing to abortion.
+Additional discussion of the generation of these data, as well as the recording of microdata bases, is provided in Appendix B.

-Births In order to benchmark the Mexican abortion reforms' impact on birth rates with respect to the wider literature, we also require aggregate data on birth rates by state.
-We generate these state-level measures from publicly available microdata on births provided by INEGI.
-We use each birth register occurring to women aged 15-49 over the time period of 2001-2013; a sample of 30,341,376 births.
-As discussed at more length in the Data Appendix, we can only observe birth records up to the year of 2013 as we follow the procedure suggested by the National Population Council (CONAPO) of using birth registers up to four years following each date to ensure that we capture births even if they are registered with a considerable delay.
-We use these same data to measure average characteristics of mothers and fathers (where registered) to examine any changes in composition of parents following abortion reforms.
-In both the case of births and the case of health outcomes, in order to calculate rates of occurrence we record state.level population in each year for all women aged 15-49 provided data from Mexico only consistently provides a single ICD code capturing the principal cause of hospitalization, while external causes are classified as a secondary ICD code.
-Thus, these external causes are not recorded consistently in administrative data.
+Births.
+In order to benchmark the Mexican abortion reforms' impact on birth rates with respect to the wider literature, we also require aggregate data on birth rates by state.
+We generate these state-level measures from publicly available microdata on births provided by the National Institute of Statistics and Geography, known by its Spanish acronym INEGI.
+We use each birth register for women aged 15-49 over the time period between 2001-2013, a sample of 30,341,376 births.
+As discussed in more detail in the Data Appendix, we can only observe birth records up to 2013 as we follow the procedure suggested by the National Population Council (known by its Spanish acronym CONAPO) of using birth registers up to four years following each birth date to ensure that we capture births even if they are registered with a considerable delay.
+We use these same data to measure average characteristics of mothers and fathers (where registered) to examine any changes in the composition of parents following abortion reforms.
+In both the case of births and the case of health outcomes, in order to calculate rates of occurrence we record the state-level population in each year for all women aged 15-49 provided by CONAPO.